Carolina-Toste/scRNA-seq_analysis/README.md

 # scRNA-seq_analysis
-R markdown employed for the analysis of the first Syk chip
+R pipeline employed for the analysis of the first Syk chip